maxzheng/great-life-guide/double.md

 It's a great way to start your day as it will make you feel good and enforce your beliefs and dreams, so they won't ever get lost.

-### #2 Happiness is Internal
+### #2 Happiness Intelligence

-Happiness is an internal state that you decide and must be that way to ensure you have unlimited energy to be productive.
-If you are not happy at all, productivity goes to zero.
-It is the single most significant factor to productivity.
-To be happy and productive at all times, simply follow [A Great Life Guide](http://agreatlife.guide/).
+Happiness intelligence is the ability to be happy.
+With mastery, you will have unlimited energy to be productive.
+If you are not happy at all, productivity goes to zero, therefore it is the single most significant factor to productivity.
+To achieve 100% happiness intelligence and productivity, follow the steps in [A Great Life Guide](http://agreatlife.guide/).

 > Happiness enables productivity.
 Productivity elevates happiness.